psfblair/datomic_gen_server/README.md

 passing in a list of keys representing the attributes you wish to fetch, or `:all` if you want all of them.

+The `DatomicGenServer.Db` module also contains shortcuts for many common Datomic keys and values, which would otherwise require a lot of additional punctuation in Elixir.

 ## Limitations

 Currently all interaction with Datomic is synchronous and there is no support for